One of the first sure signs that spring has arrived is when the Anthocharis cardamines butterfly population start to emerge from their chrysalis.

-Wildflowers like Dandelions, Garlic Mustard flowers and Lady's Smock are their favourite nectar stops along one part of the lade where the damp conditions seem to have encouraged a colony of this species to thrive.
+Scottish wildflowers like dandelions, garlic mustard and lady’s smock are their favourite nectar stops.
+In fact the damp conditions around Perth lade seem to have encouraged a colony of this species to thrive.

-They are the most restless of butterflies to try and photograph and so far I’ve just managed to photograph the male as he patrols the hedgerows probably looking for a female.
+They are the most restless of butterflies to try and photograph.
+So far I’ve just managed to photograph the male as he patrols the hedgerows probably looking for a female.
 I’ve got in the way of many a flight path recently and slightest shadow from the lens near their bodies and off they flutter to another flower.

-I’ve been patrolling the hedgerows looking for the females aswell and they are quite an elusive butterfly.
-Their forewings are dipped in grey rather than orange but they too have the pretty mosaic of green markings on their hindwings.
-Unfortunately they get mistaken for a common "white" butterfly by many people.
+I’ve been patrolling the hedgerows looking for the females as well.
+However they are quite an elusive butterfly.
+Their fore wings are dipped in grey rather than orange.
+But they too have the pretty mosaic of green markings on their hind wings.
+Unfortunately they get mistaken for a common ‘white’ butterfly by many people.

 The Very Hungry Caterpillar

-Normally the female butterfly leaves a pheromone behind on the plant after laying the egg so that other butterflies know not to lay an egg there.
+Normally the female butterfly leaves a pheromone behind on the plant after laying the egg.
+That’s so that other butterflies know not to lay an egg there.
 If it isn’t detected on a large plant then that’s when the cannibalistic tendencies of the species start to show themselves.

-The first larvae to hatch will eat the other eggs on the plant and if one of the green caterpillars meets another on the same plant then one will eat the other as they compete for survival.
+The first larvae to hatch will eat the other eggs on the plant.
+In addition if one of the green caterpillars meets another on the same plant then one will eat the other as they compete for survival.
 Oh dear I found 3 eggs on one large garlic mustard plant!

 The Chrysalis – The Winter Retreat